papinlois/crosscorr/README.md

 - `network_configurations.py`: A dictionary of all the stations with their channels and filename paths.
 Imported as a module in the main script of cross-correlation.
 - `EQloc_001_0.1_3_S.txt_withdates`: Catalog of our choice for the template matching (used in `crosscorr.py`).
 - `create_arrival_times.py` and `create_arrival_times_bostock.py`: Scripts that creates all P- and S-waves arrival times for the selected catalog (`arrival_times_tim.txt` and `arrival_times_bostock.txt`).
 It also plots different figures to have an idea of the times for selected stations.
+- `events_study.py`: Allows to see the different characteristics of a choosen period of time (repartition of latitude, longitude, depth, and daily rate).

 ## Script Overview